Jim Henson: Illness and death

-Henson appeared with Kermit on The Arsenio Hall Show in Los Angeles on May 4, 1990.
-This was his final television appearance.
-Shortly afterwards, he privately disclosed to his publicist that he was tired and had a sore throat, but he believed it was a minor illness.
-On May 12, Henson traveled to Ahoskie, North Carolina, with his daughter Cheryl to visit his father and stepmother.
-They returned to their home in New York City the following day, and Henson cancelled a Muppet recording session that had been scheduled for May 14, 1990, due to his ill health.
-His wife came to visit that night.
+Henson had his final television appearance with Kermit the Frog on The Arsenio Hall Show in Los Angeles, California, on May 4, 1990.
+He privately disclosed to his publicist shortly afterwards that he was tired and had a sore throat, but he believed that it was a minor illness.
+He then traveled to Ahoskie, North Carolina, with his daughter Cheryl to visit his father and stepmother on May 12.
+The following day, May 13, they returned to their home in New York City and, due to his ill health, Henson cancelled a Muppet recording session that had been set for another following day, May 14.

 Henson was having trouble breathing when he woke up at around 2:00 a.m.
 EDT on May 15, and he began coughing up blood.
-He suggested to his wife that he might be dying, but he did not want to take time off from his schedule to visit a hospital for his illness, feeling that it would resolve on its own.
+He suggested to his wife that he might be dying, but he did not want to take time out of his schedule to visit a hospital, feeling that his illness would resolve on its own.
 Two hours later, Henson agreed to be taken by taxi to the emergency room at NewYork-Presbyterian Hospital in Manhattan.
 Shortly after admission, he stopped breathing and was rushed into the intensive care unit.
 X-ray images of his chest revealed multiple abscesses in both of his lungs as a result of a previous streptococcal pharyngitis he had apparently had for the past few days.
 Henson was placed on a ventilator but quickly deteriorated over the next several hours despite increasingly aggressive treatment with multiple antibiotics.
-Although the medicine killed off most of the infection, it had already weakened many of Henson's organs, and he died at 1:21 a.m. the following day.
-He was 53 years old.
+Although the medicine killed off most of the infection, it had already weakened many of Henson's organs, and he died at 1:21 a.m. the following day at age 53.

-David Gelmont, the hospital's intensive care unit director, announced that Henson had died from Streptococcus pneumoniae, a bacterium that causes bacterial pneumonia.
-However, on May 29, Gelmont reclassified it as organ dysfunction resulting from streptococcal toxic shock syndrome caused by Streptococcus pyogenes.
+David Gelmont, the hospital's intensive care unit director, initially announced that Henson had died from Streptococcus pneumoniae, a bacterium that causes bacterial pneumonia.
+However, by May 29, Gelmont had reclassified the cause of Henson's death as organ dysfunction resulting from streptococcal toxic shock syndrome caused by Streptococcus pyogenes.
 Gelmont noted Henson might have been saved had he gone to the hospital just a few hours sooner.

 Medicine reporter Lawrence D. Altman of The New York Times also stated that Henson's death "may have shocked many Americans who believed that bacterial infections no longer could kill with such swiftness."
 A lack of common familiarity with fast-developing bacterial infections, combined with the recent AIDS-related deaths of several prominent men (including Rock Hudson, Liberace, and Roy Cohn), led to a false but widespread rumor that Henson had died of AIDS.
 This rumor was swiftly and directly refuted by Gelmont.
 Frank Oz believed the stress of negotiating with Disney contributed to Henson's death, stating in a 2021 interview: "The Disney deal is probably what killed Jim.
 It made him sick."
 His remains were cremated, and in 1992, his ashes were scattered near Taos, New Mexico.